Arlouro/Arduino-Audio-Responsive-Feedback-Tshirt/README.md

   - RGB LED on pin 6

-  - Vibration Motor on pin 3
+  - Vibration Motors on pin 3

   - Button (for acknowledgment) on pin 7

 - Microphone access enabled

 ### 2. Upload Arduino Code
-Upload the contents of `arduino.ino` (provided in the Arduino code section above) to your Arduino board via the Arduino IDE.
+Upload the contents of `Final_Project.ino` to your Arduino board via the Arduino IDE.

 ### 3. Launch Dashboard
 Start a simple HTTP server: